Caerind/Enlivengine/README.md

 bash UberScript.sh -h
 ```

+### Code

-For the code itself, you can check the examples
+For the code itself, you can check the [3DSceneExample](https://github.com/Caerind/Enlivengine/blob/master/Enlivengine/EnlivengineExamples/3DSceneExample.cpp)